piknotech/TrivialTorch/README.md

       width=220 height=220 alt="Trivial Torch App Icon">
 </p>

-This is a very simple flashlight for iOS, that nonetheless implements features not available for any flashlight app out there:
+This is a very simple flashlight for iOS, that nonetheless implements features not available in any flashlight app out there:
 - Easy, clean UI
 - Focus on main features: Controlling brightness & strobe frequency
 - 3D Touch Quick Actions